 Using sound waves in practice it might appear to be difficult to achieve noteworthy outputs, since the practical limit of energy density is quite low in such conventional arrangements.
 However, since the creation of this article, new acoustic technologies made it possible to maintain high energy densities in special resonator types, and using the described principles can generate usable quantities of excess power.

 Using electromagnetic microwaves it is possible to make very efficient, relatively cheap and compact devices without any moving parts.
-The output of such generators can vary from several W to the range of GW depending on the size and types of the components.
-As you can see, this is a real free energy principle that works, and it has been confirmed by measurements, as well as with scientific analysis.
-It is based on the law of interference and on the equations for calculating the energy density of a wave, which are already accepted by official science.
+The output of such generators can vary from several W to the range of GW, depending on the size and types of the components.
+As you can see, this is a real free energy principle that is based on the law of wave superposition and on the equations for calculating the energy density of a wave, which are accepted by official science.
 No new theory has been created, only the existing knowledge clarified and interpreted in the correct way, and it’s possible new applications suggested.

 Created by Zoltan Losonc on 31 January 2003.
 Last updated on 14 November 2017.